mikel-brostrom/Genetic_Algorithm_For_Hyperparameter_Tuning/README.md

 ## Results

-Evolution is very expensive and time consuming, as the base scenario is trained hundreds of times, possibly requiring hundreds or thousands of GPU hours
+Evolution is very expensive and time consuming, as the base scenario is trained hundreds of times, possibly requiring hundreds or thousands of GPU hours.
+In this case the models were just trained for 5 epochs

 ![](hyper_p_evolved.png)